ahmetbabacan-dev/washington-ev-analysis/README.md

 ### Which is the better predictor: Income or Political Leaning?

-*   **While both income and political leaning have strong correlations with EV adoption, political leaning is a better predictor of EV adoption on county level than income alone.** This is visible when we look at the correlation coefficients, which is 0.88 for EV adoption and Democrat vote percentage, and 0.66 for EV adoption and income.
+*   **While both income and political leaning have strong correlations with EV adoption, political leaning is a better predictor of EV adoption on the county level than income alone.** This is visible when we look at the correlation coefficients, which is 0.88 for EV adoption and Democrat vote percentage, and 0.66 for EV adoption and income.

-*    **The percentage of Republican votes have a moderately negative correlation with income, meaning Republican-leaning counties tend to earn less.** This may explain the lower EV adoption in Republican-leaning counties, but the correlation between EV adoption and Democrat vote percentage is stronger than the correlation between Income and Republican vote percentage (with correlation coefficients of 0.88 vs -0.57, respectively), meaning as Democrat votes go up, EV adoption goes up along with it more than the median household income.
+*    **The percentage of Republican votes has a moderately negative correlation with income, meaning Republican-leaning counties tend to earn less.** This may explain the lower EV adoption in Republican-leaning counties, but the correlation between EV adoption and Democrat vote percentage is stronger than the correlation between Income and Republican vote percentage (with correlation coefficients of 0.88 vs -0.57, respectively), meaning as Democrat votes go up, EV adoption goes up along with it more than the median household income.

 ![salary vs republican](https://github.com/user-attachments/assets/f9a76fe5-8a02-4e87-9198-f2c75cb44a90)